 From 1989 to 1998, she headed international services for two different consulting companies, one private and one publicly held, where she identified investment opportunities and capital for private U.S. companies in overseas hospitals, insurance companies, and healthcare systems.
 Dr. Adelman identified U.S. partners for joint ventures in Brazil, Argentina, and Malaysia.
 She conducted a major evaluation of public/private sector programs developed by the Inter-American Development Bank.

 Since 1998 to the present, Dr. Adelman has conducted research and writing at the Hudson Institute where she and her Hudson colleagues also assist nonprofits and corporations in developing and communicating their global philanthropy programs.
-She is also president of an executive leadership training company and teaches leadership for corporations and at the Wharton Business School, University of Pennsylvania, the Aspen Institute, and World Economic Forum at Davos.
+She is also president of an executive leadership training company and teaches leadership for corporations and at the Wharton Business School, University of Pennsylvania, the Aspen Institute, and Arizona State University.
 The company has been featured in major publications including the New York Times, Washington Post, Wall Street Journal, People, Forbes, and in numerous trade journals.

-Dr. Adelman has served as Vice Chair of the Advisory Committee on Voluntary Foreign Aid for USAID and Vice Chair of the Helping to Enhance the Livelihood of People (HELP) Commission, a bipartisan congressional commission established to provide high-level oversight and evaluation of the U.S. foreign aid program.
-She is a past Vice Chair and current board member of the Atlantic Council, a member of the Council on Foreign Relations and serves on the boards of Freedom House and the American Shakespeare Center.
+Dr. Adelman has served as vice chair of the Advisory Committee on Voluntary Foreign Aid for USAID and vice chair of the Helping to Enhance the Livelihood of People (HELP) Commission, a bipartisan congressional commission established to provide high-level oversight and evaluation of the U.S. foreign aid program.
+She is a past vice chair and current board member of the Atlantic Council, is a member of the Council on Foreign Relations and the UNICEF Advisory Group, and serves on the boards of Freedom House and the American Shakespeare Center.
 Dr. Adelman is a recipient of the Heloise Waislitz Visiting Fellowship in Philanthropy at the Asia Pacific Centre for Social Investment and Philanthropy, Swinburne University, Melbourne, Australia.
 She is past president and current board member of Capital Partners for Education, a charity that provides scholarships and mentors for low-income students in the D.C. metropolitan area.